BriceShatzer/MediaQueriesAndJavaScript/POST.md

 in a way that prevents them from over having multiple definitions checking a [media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Media_features) for and identical value, but with opposing prefixes,

 at worst a set of elements are getting conflicting styling instructions when the width is 768px.

-This means that consistency
-value that is matched

 The reason that frameworks like Foundation & Bootstrap define their breakpoints so that they don't